pjtunstall/mad/README.md

 ### Add framework

-This seems a shame as it will, at best, have no effect for players.
-All we can hope is that the decline in performance will not be noticeable!
-I suggest we start work on it in a dedicated feature branch so that we'll still have a pre-framework version, in case we want to improve it or eventually host it.

-We need to decide which framework to use: mine, Stefan's, the one Bilal has been working on, or something based on Rodrigo Pombo's `Didact`.
-In what follows, for definiteness, I'll assume we're using my `overReact` (because, being made maively, I think it migh tbe quick and easy to apply), but a lot of the points will hold for any of them.
-I'll assume the goal is simply to framework the core game, taking `game` or `grid` or perhaps `gridWrapper` as the app.
-That's enough to satisfy the spirit of the exercise without getting bogged down in making it work with all the optional extras of the intro too.

 As a first step, I've [cataloged](framework-plan.md) all code that affects the DOM subtree with `game` as its root.

-Remaining tasks:

-- Give unique ids to everything, including the `info-box` elements.
-- Create the virtual nodes and combine them to make the app.
-- Rewrite all code that affects the DOM to only modify the virtual DOM.
-- Think of any suitable state variables that we want to trigger automatic updates, e.g. position and direction.
-We also have the option (escape hatch) of being able to simply call the `update()` method on the app, but we should try to maintain or recreate batching of updates.
-Caution: pass `update()` to `requestAnimationFrame` (or call it from the game loop) to ensure that the event handler has a chance to make all of its changes to the virtual DOM before diff and reconciliation.
-- Make sure that updates are called whenever necessary.

 ### Extra